 To provide a more accurate picture of profitability, the accrual method of accounting can be used.
 With this method, income is reported when products are produced (not when they are sold) and expenses are reported when inputs are used (not when they are purchased).
 Accrual accounting uses the traditional cash method of accounting during the year but adds or subtracts inventories of farm products and production inputs on hand at the beginning and ending of the year.

-A worksheet for computing Net Farm Income Statement (Decision Tool) with accrual accounting is available that contains schedules for including beginning and ending inventories.
+A worksheet for computing Net Farm Income Statement (Decision Tool) with accrual accounting is available that allows you to prepare an accrual net income statement from income tax schedules and net worth statements.
 Information on creating and using a Net Farm Income Statement is also available.